w3f/polkadot-wiki/docs/general/ledger.md

 :::info Signature error message

 If you already connected your device but an error message appears before signing a transaction make sure that on your Ledger nano you have opened the Polkadot application.
+Visit [this support page](https://support.polkadot.network/support/solutions/articles/65000181994) for more information about signing transactions using your ledger.

 :::